cloudevents/spec/discovery/spec.md

 #### `PUT /services/{id}`

-This MUST update, or create, the Service referenced by the specified URL.
+This MUST update, or create, the Service as identified by the `id` in the URL.
 Upon successful processing of the request, any existing Service MUST be completely replaced by the Service definition, except where noted below.